-- Sale of Three Surplus Type I Engines: Three engines that had reached their end of useful life were sold at auction with the revenue generated transferred to the capital projects fund.
+- Sale of Surplus Rescue Truck: A 1995 Chevy Rescue truck that had reached their end of useful life was sold at auction with the revenue generated transferred to the capital projects fund.
 This project focuses on the district's strategic goals to maintain adequate infrastructure to support operations and be fiscally responsible and operate with transparency.
 This project also addresses CFAI accreditation criterion 6C Apparatus, Vehicles, and Maintenance (performance 6C.2 apparatus replacement schedule) (CFAI, 2021). - Staffing Level Assessment: Develop and implement time tracking for fleet management, training, and miscellaneous tasks.
 Data from our fleet software identifies how many direct labor hours are associated with physically working on the fleet.
 Analysis of these data sets will assist in identification of required staffing levels based on fleet size and maintenance requirements.
 This project addresses the district's strategic goal to ensure adequate staffing and CFAI Accreditation criterion 6D Apparatus Maintenance (performance indicators 6D.3 staffing and 6D.4 supervision).